Quiz Show (film): Casting

 Casting took place in New York in May 1993.
-He originally planned an American actor to play Charles Van Doren, but after auditioning several, including William Baldwin, he couldn't find the "combination of elements" required for the character in any of them and went with the British Ralph Fiennes.
-For the role, Fiennes not only viewed clips of Van Doren on Twenty-One as well as interviews with him, he also went to the real-life Van Doren's Cornwall, Connecticut home; although there never was a full meeting between the two, Fiennes did get a sense of atmosphere of Van Doren's home as well as asked him directions from a distance to get an idea for his voice.
-An American actor, Paul Newman, was also initially considered for Mark Van Doren, but he declined.
-Chris O'Donnell was reported in a May 1993 Variety article having talks with Redford about appearing in Quiz Show, although he ultimately wasn't cast.
+Redford originally planned for an American actor to play Van Doren, but after auditioning several actors such as William Baldwin, he failed to find the "combination of elements" required for the character and awarded the part to British actor Ralph Fiennes.
+To prepare for the role, Fiennes viewed clips of Van Doren on Twenty-One and televised interviews with him, and he also visited Van Doren's Cornwall, Connecticut home.
+In early 1994, before production began, Fiennes drove to Van Doren's home and, finding the owner reading on his front porch, posed as a lost motorist.
+Fiennes later cited the experience as crucial for nailing down Van Doren's distinctive transatlantic accent.
+Paul Newman was initially considered for the role of Mark Van Doren, but he declined.
+In May 1993, Chris O'Donnell was reported to be talking with Redford about appearing in the film, but he was not cast.

-Turturro, who himself had felt like an outsider, had an easy time getting into the character of a Jewish outcast like Stempel; however, he still altered himself to fit the character, gaining 25 pounds and training to mimic Stempel's high-pitched voice.
-After breaking through by playing the top-billed role in Northern Exposure (1990–1995), Morrow was offered several film roles but rejected all of them in looking for the right one to play; this was until he accepted the offer for Quiz Show: "I knew this was the one.
+Turturro found it easy to assume the Stempel's character, but he gained 25 pounds for the role and altered his voice to mimic Stempel's.
+After his initial success in Northern Exposure (1990–1995), Rob Morrow was offered several film roles but rejected them until he accepted the offer for Quiz Show: "I knew this was the one.
 It had the cachet of Bob Redford and was incredibly well-written."
 In getting the idea of the character of Goodwin, Morrow read four of his books.

-Levinson was originally attached to the project as director, but because he had to film Bugsy (1991), his position was replaced by Redford.
+Levinson was originally attached to the project as director, but because of his commitment to the film Bugsy (1991), the job went to Redford.
 However, Levinson was then cast by Redford for the part of Dave Garroway, as Redford liked his "easygoing, casual manner" and interest in 1950s culture.
-For the scene involving J. Fred Muggs, they had to use a chimp "unnerved by the lights and cameras" as no creatures trained for film production were available.
-Martin Scorsese was cast by Redford not only for his physical features, but also for "his own personal style and delivery, so I found it interesting to have him play a tough character gently.
+For the scene involving J. Fred Muggs, a chimpanzee "unnerved by the lights and cameras" was found, as no animals trained for film production were available.
+Martin Scorsese was cast by Redford for his physical features as well as for "his own personal style and delivery, so I found it interesting to have him play a tough character gently.
 And given his delivery style, in which he talks real fast, I thought it would make the character extremely menacing."